tlaplus/vscode-tlaplus/README.md

 * [Caveats](https://github.com/alygin/vscode-tlaplus/wiki/Caveats)
 * [Troubleshooting](https://github.com/alygin/vscode-tlaplus/wiki/Troubleshooting)

+## Contributing

+All forms of contribution are highly welcome!
+Feel free to file bugs, propose improvements, ask questions, send other feedback.

+If you decide to pitch in and write some code, this document will provide you with useful information: [CONTRIBUTING.md](CONTRIBUTING.md).

 ## TLA<sup>+</sup> Resources

 If you're not familiar with TLA<sup>+</sup>, but want to get a grasp on it, the following list of resources is a good starting point: